 Cooperative Education provides part- or full-time work experience and from two to five hours of academic credit.
 The College will assist students in finding employment in their majors or field of interest.
 A training plan is then developed through a team effort by the employer, student and co-op faculty advisor.
-For enrollment guidelines, contact the Cooperative Education office in A347.
+For enrollment guidelines, contact the Cooperative Education office in the Student and Administration Center, A347.